 - Worked at a Qualifying Operation (defined as those shafts/operations set out in Annexure A to the Trust Deed); - 2.
 For at least two years in aggregate (referred to as Qualifying Service); and, - 3.
-Have an SRD as defined.
+Have a silica related diseases as defined in the Trust Deed.